Relintai/pandemonium_engine_docs/development/compiling/compiling_with_mono.md

 enabled.
 It contains important files for the correct functioning of Godot.
 It must be distributed together with the Godot executable.

+Note:
-.. note:: The information below doesn't apply for Android, iOS and WASM,
+ The information below doesn't apply for Android, iOS and WASM,
           as there is no data directory for these platforms.

 Export templates